Nordic Spa Kananaskis

 Are you ready for some awesome news?
-Alberta’s first Nordic Spa is set to open this Friday, March 2!
+Alberta’s first Nordic Spa has just opened!
 Trust me, if you hate winter, this will make you fall in love with the season all over again.
 Kananaskis Nordic Spa is a true Scandi-Spa.
 It’s also a nature spa.
-If you’re confused as to what all this means, allow me to break it down for you.
+If you’re confused as to what all this means, allow me to break it down for you because essential it is a Nordic spa in the Kananaskis region, just outside of Banff and Calgary.

 What to expect at Kananaskis Nordic Spa